 The ocean is the last great frontier.
 It covers most of the Earth’s surface, produces 70% of our oxygen, and is a significant source of food and jobs.
 It’s also an increasingly contested battlespace, as nations seek to protect their waters and resources.

 The ocean will undergo a profound transformation over the next decade to address these problems.
 Sensors, connectivity, cloud computing—the same technology that has revolutionized the terrestrial world is coming to the ocean.

-The Wave Glider, an unmanned ocean robot, is the essential technology for this transformation.
-Sitting at the surface, the Wave Glider is the only unmanned system capable of collecting and communicating ocean data, real-time, through unpredictable conditions, for up to one year.
+The Wave Glider is the essential technology for this transformation.
+Sitting at the surface, the Wave Glider is capable of collecting and communicating ocean data, real-time, through unpredictable conditions, for up to one year.
 It connects subsea data and communicates it to satellites and land, creating an ocean network.

-Imagine this ocean network connecting billions of sensors, manned and unmanned systems, and satellites above.
+Imagine this ocean network connecting billions of sensors, crewed and crewed systems, and satellites above.
 A place where data is available on demand, around the clock.

 This is the Digital Ocean, and it is taking shape around us.

 Liquid Robotics is a wholly owned subsidiary of The Boeing Company.